 Research project funded by the Polish National Science Center (grant SONATA BIS 15)

 The project asks why some places are perceived as neglected and how such perceptions shape political behavior.
-It investigates how feelings of territorial disadvantage influence voting patterns, support for populist or radical parties, and attitudes toward public policies.
-It also explores how appeals to local identity and place-based pride affect political preferences.
+It focuses on the “geography of discontent”—areas where residents feel economically, socially, or politically left behind, such as rural regions and small towns facing decline, limited public services, and weak political representation.
+The project investigates how feelings of territorial disadvantage influence voting patterns, support for populist or radical parties, and attitudes toward public policies.
+It also explores how appeals to local identity may affect political preferences.

-Quantitative Political Research Workshop series
+Workshop in Quantitative Political Studies series

 ISESS – Interdisciplinary Seminar in Empirical Social Science